mntroshkin/differential_algebra/README.md

 **Disclaimer:** This is a learning project, not a production-grade library.
-For serious research-level tools, I recommend checking out the section *Suggested alternatives* below.
+For serious research-level tools, I recommend checking out the links at <https://gdeq.org/Category:Software>.

 ## Background and motivation